 The MEFA Podcast

 Welcome to MEFA's podcast series.
-Here you'll find conversations with our experts about every step of planning, saving, and paying for college.
-You can listen to each podcast right on this page, or through the podcast app on your iPhone or Android.
-Send us a question and we might answer it on the next epsiode.
+Here you'll find conversations with experts about every step of planning, saving, and paying for college and reaching financial goals.
+You can listen to each podcast right on this page, or through your preferred podcast app.
+Send us a question and we might answer it on the next episode.